1jour1vin

 Nose

-Delicate and refined, elegant notes of yellow berries and white flowers, enhanced by hints of red berries.
+Delicate and refined, with elegant notes of yellow berries and white flowers, enhanced by hints of red berries

-Tense, fruity, and rich attack, lovely texture and aromatic intensity (mirabelle plum, pear, pastry accents), smooth and indulgent, long and mineral finish.
+A lively, fruity, and rich attack, with lovely texture and aromatic intensity (mirabelle plum, pear, and pastry notes); smooth and indulgent, with a long, mineral finish

 Serve